JMBartels/Car-Value-Trends/README.md

  <img src="./images/DataByYear.png" width = 1000>
 </p>

-Or you can explore this the relationship between Price, Milage, and Year with an interactive 3D plot:
+Or you can explore this the relationship between Price, Mileage, and Year with an interactive 3D plot:

  <p align="center">
   <!--<object data="filename.html" width="1600" height="3200"></object> -->